-Use the arrow keys ( $\uparrow$ and $\downarrow$ ) to navigate among the individual elements in an active frame containing a selection list.
-If individual entries within a frame exceed its width, use Shift or Shift to scroll horizontally to the right and left.
-Alternatively, use Ctrl or Ctrl.
-A. This combination can also be used if using $\neg$ or $\leftarrow$ results in changing the active frame or the current selection list, as in the control center.
+Use the arrow keys (\uparrow and \downarrow) to move through the individual elements in an active frame containing a selection list.
+If individual entries are longer than the frame's width, use Shift \rightarrow or Shift \rightarrow to scroll horizontally.
+If the arrow key causes the selection to move to another frame, use Ctrl -E or Ctrl -A instead.